Primitive Instinct: One Man's Refuge

-The 25th-anniversary gig also marked the released of their long-awaited new album One Man's Refuge.
-After just one review orders for the new album are coming in from across the world, including Japan, Russia, Israel, US and across Europe.
+The 25th-anniversary gig also marked the release of their long-awaited new album One Man's Refuge.
+After just one review, orders for the new album came in from across the world, including Japan, Russia, Israel, the United States and across Europe.

 Current status

-Along with Nick, bassist Pic has been with the band some 25 years now and, with the Jonathan Vincent on Keyboards and newest member Simon Harrisson on drums, they truly are an awesome foursome.
-The last few years has seen the boys play shows with Wishbone Ash, Stray, The Yardbirds and Karnataka.
-A few years back John Wetton was highly impressed with the live act – high praise indeed.
-Primitive Instinct are currently recording the follow-up to One Man's Refuge for release in 2018.
+Along with Nick, bassist Pic has been with the band some 25 years now and, with the Jonathan Vincent on keyboards and newest member Simon Harrisson on drums, they truly are an awesome foursome.
+The last few years has seen the boys play shows with Wishbone Ash, Stray, the Yardbirds and Karnataka.
+A few years back John Wetton was highly impressed with the live act.